microsoft/FluidFramework/.changeset/fifty-showers-divide.md

 - SegmentGroup
 - SegmentGroupCollection

-In addition to removing the above types, their exposures have also been removed from interfaces and their implementations: `ISegment`, `ReferencePosition`, and `ISerializableInterval`.
+In addition to removing the above types, they are no longer exposed through the following interfaces and their implementations: `ISegment`, `ReferencePosition`, and `ISerializableInterval`.

 Removed functions:
 - addProperties